chrisj42/miniventure/README.md

 # Miniventure

+#### Project Future
+This project has unfortunately been discontinued.
+Not because I don't want to go forward with the idea, but because I didn't have the resources to complete my vision for what I wanted this to be.
+I stopped working on it for a fairly long time.

+Instead, I will be working on a game of a similar vein in unity, but this time with more finantial/art/etc support.
+However, due to the commercial nature of it, it will be closed source.
+I will most likely link to its webpage here when it gets one and when the game is moderately playable.

+Thanks for the support, hopefully with this next iteration I can make it even better, and perhaps even finish it this time. :)

 ## In a nutshell
 Put simply, *Miniventure* is a 2D, top down, survival sandbox adventure game.
 It's built around a few core mechanics:
 - You scavenge your way through a chain of radically different islands, gathering resources, upgrading gear, and defeating bosses.